C.A.T. Squad: Plot

-They know that Jorge works with Dieter Porzig, a German bush pilot in Angola who spends his time near the border in Mexico.
+They know Jorge works with Dieter Porzig, a German bush pilot in Angola who spends his time near the border in Mexico.
 They draw the hitman out of his hiding place in Mexico by sending a postcard in the same style as the burnt one they previously found, then allow him to notice the members of the C.A.T.
 Squad following him, causing him to gather the rest of his men together for an escape in a private plane.
 The C.A.T.
 Squad follows them and catches his men outside of the plane while Doc enters the plane and shoots Jorge in a final showdown.

-At the end of the film Doc files a brief report to the Director and says goodbye to his girlfriend, who is moving to Aspen to reunite with her ex-husband.
-"Carlos" is then shown stepping off of a bus in Mexico.
+At the end of the film Doc files a brief report to the Director, while "Carlos" is then shown stepping off of a bus in Mexico.